- Dr Nathan Coombs

 Macroprudential versus Monetary Blueprints for Financial Reform, Journal of Cultural Economy, Vol. 10, No. 2 (2017): 207-216

-The Sociology of Financial Regulation.
-In: Borch, C. and Wosnitzer, R. (eds) Routledge Handbook of Critical Finance Studies.
-London: Routledge (forthcoming 2018).
+Beyond Cynicism and Fatalism: Four Lessons for a Social Studies of Financial Regulation.
+In: Borch, C. and Wosnitzer, R. (eds) Routledge Handbook to Critical Finance Studies.
+Abingdon: Routledge (forthcoming 2018).

 Underlabouring for Science: Althusser, Brassier, Bhaskar.
 In: Malik, S and Avanessian, A. (eds) Genealogies of Speculation: Materialism and Subjectivity since Structuralism, London: Bloomsbury (2016): 271-299.